AShabirG/FasterSeg/README.md

 # FasterSeg
-Find in the dropouts group.
+Find work in the dropouts organisation.